 After the opening school chapter, we launch into a spy story, the central character, George Smiley, described as the sort of man Bill Roach might become as an adult.
 This description served as another hint that, in this Russian doll of a book, I was reading the boy’s story, where he imagines his future self pursuing a Russian mole working for British intelligence.

 The title, Tinker Tailor Soldier Spy, of course, comes from a nursery rhyme – tinker, tailor, soldier, sailor… This title sums up much of the novel’s subtlety.
 There’s a suggestion once again of that link with a childhood game, and of the way our roles in life, doled our arbitrarily in the words of the rhyme, are misleading labels for something more complex.
 After all, the book presents spies as indistinguishable from ordinary people.
 In fact spies are better at their job if they are indistinguishable from ordinary people.
 There’s also a nod in the rhyme to the interchangeability of roles between one side and the other, a situation of double agents who seem to be the embodiment of one system, when they also working for the enemy.

 The job of writer isn’t in the Tinker Tailor title, but it could come just after Spy.
 Spies are often referred to as watchers in the book, and what is a writer if he or she is not a watcher, working for their own little agency?
-In this case the intelligence offered us is not perfect.
-Point of view flits about which can be confusing.
-The portrayal of women is hardly progressive.
-Nevertheless this was a dossier received with much interest at my own agency.
+This was a dossier received with much interest at my own agency.